Lady and Knight: Princess Cadance and Shining Armor are literally a bright lady and white knight.

 Pinkie Pie, slamming franticaly on the outhouse door while doing a Potty Dance.

-Poor Communication Kills: Pinkie Pie knows the Parasprites are going to cause trouble from the very beginning, but doesn't even try to warn anyone.
+Pinkie Pie knows the Parasprites are going to cause trouble from the very beginning, but hardly even tries to warn anyone.
 She just says "Now I need to find a trombone!" and runs off.
 Works both ways, as her friends just dismissed her behavior as ordinary Pinkie craziness.

-Let's not forget however, that's still Pinkie Pie we're talking about: her social skills aren't the best in the world, as shown in other episodes, like "Party Of One".
-As for the others, they were already frustrated by the situation, and since they knew Pinkie Pie weirdness… well, you can do math.
+Let's not forget however, that's still Pinkie Pie: her social skills aren't the best in the world; as shown in other episodes like "Party Of One".
+As for the others, they were already frustrated by the situation, and since they knew about Pinkie Pie's weirdness….

 Averted in "Green Isn't Your Color", since the plot is driven by deliberate secret-keeping rather than a character's inability to articulate.